DFoly/DFoly.github.io/_posts/blog/2017-04-10-Bayesian-Regression-in-R.markdown

 where T is the number of rows in our dataset.
 The main difference between the classical Frequentist approach and the Bayesian approach is that the parameters of the model are solely based on the information contained in the data whereas the Bayesian approach allows us to incorporate other information through the use of a prior.
+We are able to incorporate this prior belief by using Bayes rule.
+Remeber the forumla for Bayes rule is

+$
+p(A|B) = \frac{P(B|A) \times P(A)}{P(B)}
+$

-We are able to incorporate this prior belief by using Bayes law.
-The posterior distribution of our parameters (what we want to find) can be expressed in the following way.
+We can apply this formula to describe the posterior distribution of our parameters (what we want to find) in the following way.

 $